Skip to Content

 Young people

-Young drivers still have to build up their driving experience and have an increased risk of accidents, according to data from SWOV (Foundation for Scientific Research on Road Safety).
-In addition, novice drivers have not yet built up damage-free years, which means that in most cases they do not receive a discount on the premium , which oftenmeans thatthe premiums for younger drivers are higher than for other drivers.
-In addition to age, other factors also play a role in the premium calculation, such as the weight of the vehicle and the place of residence.
+In addition to age, other factors also play a role in the calculation of premiums, such as the weight of the vehicle and the place of residence.
 As a result, there are still plenty of opportunities for young people to insure a car at an acceptable premium.
-All in all, an 18-year-old with 0 damage-free years generally pays more than a 35-year-old with 0 damage-free years.
-Young people therefore show risk-seeking behaviour more often than older people.
+All in all, an 18-year-old with 0 claim-free years generally pays more than a 35-year-old with 0 claim-free years.
+Young people are therefore more likely to exhibit risk-seeking behaviour than older people.

 Elderly